openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 #### Credential Response

-The value of the `credential` claim in the Credential Response MUST be a JSON Object.
+The value of the `credential` claim in the Credential Response MUST be a JSON object.
 Credentials of this format MUST NOT be re-encoded.

 The following is a non-normative example of a Credential Response with Credential format `ldp_vc`.